Itu, Nigeria

-Itu is located in the southeast of Nigeria and is a Local Government Area of Akwa Ibom State.
-The Local Government Area occupies a landmass of approximately 606.1 0 square kilometers.
+Itu is located in the South South of Nigeria and is a Local Government Area of Akwa Ibom State.
+The Local Government Area occupies a landmass of approximately 200 square kilometers.
 It is bounded in the North and North-East by Odukpani in Cross River State and Arochukwu in Abia State, in the West by Ibiono Ibom and Ikono Local Government Areas, in the South and southeast by Uyo and Uruan Local Government Areas, respectively.

-Towns and Villages in Itu LGA
+Towns and Villages in Itu Local Government Area

-The following Towns and villages that make up Itu LGA, they are:
+The following are towns and villages that make up Itu Local Government Area: